 The Emergency Operations Center has been activated since the beginning of March to respond to the COVID-19 pandemic.
 There are more than 150 staff assigned to the response effort, with the majority of those people working remotely.
 The EOC organizational chart shows our structure.
 Photo below was taken on March 20.
 We have less people now, and we wear face coverings when not alone at our workstations (which are spaced six feet apart).

 - Equity: Ensure all EOC sections incorporate equity considerations into their actions and prioritize support to vulnerable populations and marginalized communities.

-- Public Health Response: Continue to develop, train, and put in place an expanded public health workforce to manage case investigation, contact tracing, and active monitoring.
-Develop a system for the provision of basic needs for people who require assistance while isolated or quarantined.
+- Public Health Response: Manage the expanded public health workforce responsible for case investigation, contact tracing, active monitoring, and outbreaks.
+Fill basic needs for people who require assistance while isolated or quarantined.

-- Governor’s Order: Continue to coordinate the thorough implementation of disease control measures and enforce the governor’s executive orders related to COVID-19.
+- Governor’s Orders: Coordinate the thorough implementation of disease control measures and enforce the governor’s executive orders related to COVID-19.

-- Disparate Impacts: Develop and implement strategies to slow disease spread in settings and communities that are disproportionately impacted (communities of color, long-term care and other congregate housing facilities, migrant farmworkers).
+- Disparate Impacts: Develop and implement strategies to slow disease spread in settings and communities that are disproportionately impacted (communities of color, houseless, long-term care and other congregate settings, migrant farmworkers).

 - Resources: Provide resources, including medical PPE and other items (e.g. non-medical infection control items), to eligible recipients.